-Parameter Default Description SecureProxy OFF Set this parameter to ON to enable the use of the SSL protocol for all communication between the plug-in and WebLogic Server.
+Parameter Default Description Applicable to SecureProxy OFF Set this parameter to ON to enable the use of the SSL protocol for all communication between the plug-in and WebLogic Server.
 Remember to configure a port on the corresponding WebLogic Server for the SSL protocol before defining this parameter.
-This parameter may be set at two levels: in the configuration for the main server and-if you have defined any virtual hosts-in the configuration for the virtual host.
-The configuration for the virtual host inherits the SSL configuration from the configuration of the main server if the setting is not overridden in the configuration for the virtual host.
-TrustedCAFile none Name of the file that contains the digital certificates for the trusted certificate authorities for the plug-in.
+ISAPI, NSAPI, and Apache plug-ins, HttpClusterServ let, and HttpProxyServl et This parameter may be set at two levels: in the configuration for the main server and-if you have defined any virtual hosts-in the configuration for the virtual host.
+The configuration for the virtual host inherits the SSL configuration from the configuration of the main server if the setting is not overridden in the configuration for the virtual host. ei TrustedCAFile none Name of the file that contains the digital certificates for the trusted certificate authorities for the plug-in.
 This parameter is required if the SecureProxy parameter is set to ON.
-The filename must include the full directory path of the file.
-RequireSSLHostMatch true Determines whether the host name to which the plug-in is connecting must match the Subject Distinguished Name field in the digital certificate of the WebLogic Server to which the proxy plug-in is connecting.
-When specifying SecureProxy=ON and RequireSSLHostMatch=true in the plug-in, then the value specified in the ListenAddress property should exactly match the hostname value specified in the certificate.
+ISAPI, NSAPI, and Apache plug-ins RequireSSLHostMatch true Determines whether the host name to which the plug-in is connecting must match the Subject Distinguished Name field in the digital certificate of the WebLogic Server to which the proxy plug-in is connecting.
+ISAPI, NSAPI, and Apache plug-ins When specifying SecureProxy=ON and RequireSSLHostMatch=true in the plug-in, then the value specified in the ListenAddress property should exactly match the hostname value specified in the certificate.
 When using the ExternalDNSName property for WebLogic Server and setting SecureProxy=ON and RequireSSLHostMatch=true in the plug-in, then the value specified in the ExternalDNSName property should exactly match the hostname value specified in the certificate.

-Table 7-2 SSL Parameters for Web Server Plug-Ins

-Parameter Default Description SSLHostMatchOID 22 The ASN.1 Object ID (OID) that identifies which field in the Subject Distinguished Name of the peer digital certificate is to be used to perform the host match comparison.
+SSLHostMatchOID 22 The ASN.1 Object ID (OID) that identifies which field in the Subject Distinguished Name of the peer digital certificate is to be used to perform the host match comparison.
 The default for this parameter corresponds to the CommonName field of the Subject Distinguished Name.
+Common OID values are: ISAPI, NSAPI, and Apache plug-ins ■ Sur Name-23 Common Name-22 Email-13 Organizational Unit-30Organization-29 - 0154112411011 27

+Table 7-2 (Cont.)
+SSL Parameters for Web Server Plug-Ins

-Common OID values are: • Sur Name-23 • Common Name-22 • Email-13 • Organizational Unit-30 • Organization-29 • Locality-26 KeyStore none For generic proxy servlets, the key store location in a Web application when using two-way SSL to create a user-defined identity certificate and key.
+Parameter Default Description Applicable to KeyStore none For generic proxy servlets, the key store location in a Web application when using two-way SSL to create a user-defined identity certificate and key.
+Applies only to the HttpClusterServ let and to the HttpProxyServl et.
 KeyStoreType none The key store type when using two-way SSL with a generic proxy servlet.
 If it is not defined, the default type will be used instead.
+Applies only to the HttpClusterServ let and to the HttpProxyServl et.
 PrivateKeyAlias none The private key alias when using two-way SSL with a generic proxy servlet.
-KeyStorePasswordPro r perties none A property file in a Web application that defines encrypted passwords to access the key store and private key alias when using two-way SSL with a generic proxy servlet.
-The file contents looks like this: KeyStorePassword={3DES}i4+50LCKenQ08BBvlsXTrg\= PrivateKeyPassword={3DES}a4TcG4mtVVBRKtZwH3p7yA =\= You must use the weblogic.security.Encrypt command-line utility to encrypt the password.
-For more information on the Encrypt utility, as well as the CertGen, and der2pem utilities, see Using the WebLogic Server Java Utilities in the WebLogic Server Command Reference.
+Applies only to the HttpClusterServ let and to the HttpProxyServl et.
+KeyStorePasswordProper ties none A property file in a Web application that defines encrypted passwords to access the key store and private key alias when using two-way SSL with a generic proxy servlet.
+The file contents looks like this: Applies only to the HttpClusterServ let and to the HttpProxyServl KeyStorePassword={3DES}i4+50LCKenQO8B BvlsXTrg\=\= PrivateKeyPassword={3DES}a4TcG4mtVVBR KtZwH3p7yA\=\= et.
+You must use the weblogic.security.Encrypt command-line utility to encrypt the password.
+For more information on the Encrypt utility, as well as the CertGen, and der2pem utilities, see "Using the Oracle WebLogic Server Java Utilities" in the Command Reference for Oracle WebLogic Server .